-Prairie Canyon Ranch is located on the north side of US Highway 90 just 8 miles east of Dryden, Texas between Del Rio and Alpine.
+Prairie Canyon Ranch is located on both sides of US Highway 90 just 8 miles east of Dryden, Texas between Del Rio and Alpine.
 This is true western hill country and rugged canyon country; an area filled with history and amazing natural habitat and wildlife.
 This ranch has been in the same family since the 1960s and has been a significant source of recreation and adventure for several generations of owners.

-The main drainage cutting through the ranch is Prairie Canyon, named for the rich natural grasslands that once dominated this region.
+The main drainage across the northern half of the ranch is Prairie Canyon, named for the rich natural grasslands that once dominated this region.
 In fact, lesser prairie chickens were native to this ranch and the last one was seen in the 1980s, evidence of a rich mix of grassland and brush.
+This is land “West of the Pecos”, a region full of early Texas history, including Judge Roy Bean and his iron hand of the law, who ruled from nearby Langtry.
 Prehistoric people lived in limestone shelters on the ranch and a black bear pictograph can be clearly seen there today.
 The area is a recreation mecca for both whitetail and mule deer hunting or just prowling the canyons in search of adventure.
-This is a working ranch leased to a neighboring heritage landowner who keeps up the roads and water infrastructure.
+This is a working ranch leased to a neighboring heritage landowner who keeps up the roads and water infrastructure over the entire property.

 Habitat and Wildlife